Best Golf Balls of 2022 for Average Mid-Handicap Golfers

 |Player Profile||Srixon loyalists that have graduated from the standard Q-Star|

-Srixon is becoming one of the best companies at coverting loyalists.
+Srixon is becoming one of the best companies at converting loyalists.
 Whether you always play Titleist, Callaway, or another popular brand of golf ball, Srixon sneaks into your bag with many fine qualities.
 It's no wonder players like Brooks Koepka, Hideki Matsuyama, and Shane Lowry all put Srixon golf balls in play.
 Many amateur players are introduced to Srixon by way of the Q-Star, a great all-around golf ball at a reasonable price.
 But once your game improves and your graduate from Q-Star, it's time to look at the Q-Star Tour.

 The player with a moderate swing speed of 80-95 mph who consistently breaks 90 is an ideal candidate for the Srixon Q-Star Tour.
 It's packs all the distance and forgiveness of the Q-Star but with and added zip of spin around the greens.
 Srixon's parented FastLayer Core starts soft in the center and gradually becomes firm around the edge, so moderate swing speeds can still feel this ball at impact.

 The Q-Star Tour does have a mid spin rate with the driver, so it can get a little spinny on those off-center hits.
 For players who don't want to bump up to the top-tier on pricing, this ball delivers similar performance for less.
-In addition to white and yellow, the Q-Star Tour can also be found in Srixon's new Divide design where the ball is splite evenly between two colors.
+In addition to white and yellow, the Q-Star Tour can also be found in Srixon's new Divide design where the ball is split evenly between two colors.

 - Performance at a reasonable price